Nischala258/Nischala_LanGraph_MAT496/README.md

 We learn how to use breakpoints like  interrupt_before() and interrupt_after() to stop at a particular node.
 Then we use user_approval to involve human decision before calling a tool.

 **Tweaks:** Changed the model from openAI to GoogleAI and Gemini.
 Changed the tools.

+## Lesson 3:
+We us interrupt_before and learn how to edit the tools using graph.update_state.
+We can do this via Langgraph API as well.
+We can also get user input for calling a node by creating a dummy node and using human_feedbcak in that node.

+**Tweaks:** Changed the model from OpenAI to GoogleAI and Gemini.
+Changed the tools.